FurkanGozukara/Stable-Diffusion/Tutorials/Full-Stable-Diffusion-XL-SDXL-DreamBooth-Training-Tutorial-On-Kaggle.md

 * In this tutorial you will learn how to do a full DreamBooth training on a free Kaggle account by using Kohya SS GUI trainer

-## The Tutorial Video Link > will be put once done
+## The Tutorial Video Link > https://youtu.be/16-b1AjvyBE?si=HJM7-3KSJdvXwoGC

 ## Download Kaggle Notebook Used In This Tutorial
 * **https://www.patreon.com/posts/kohya-sdxl-lora-88397937**